 3221.
 Introduction to the Nursing Profession (2).
 An introduction to the health care delivery system and the nursing profession.

 3325.
 Comprehensive Wellness for Adolescents (3).
+Prerequisite: Sophomore or higher standing.
 Focuses on physiological and psychosocial development during adolescence through a comprehensive wellness perspective.
-Students examine existing theories and explore practical ways to integrate wellness concepts into promoting healthy behaviors characterized by self-leadership and self-care.
+Examine existing theories and explores practical ways to integrate wellness concepts into promoting healthy behaviors characterized by self-leadership and self-care.

 5311.
 Problems in Human Sciences (3).
 May be repeated for credit.